DominikSchmidtqq/CMPS-12/README.md

 ## Lab 3
 * This assignment implements a simplified version of Tracery to recursively generate generative text, similar to Lab 1 in the C Language

+## Assignment 4
+* In this assignment we'll be revisiting the rhyming dictionary from assignment 2.
+But this time we'll be loading it into a hashtable and using the hashtable ADT to implement a bad poetry generator.